Global North and Global South: Debates over the term

-With its development, many scholars preferred using the Global South over its predecessors, such as "developing countries" and "Third World".
+With its development, many scholars preferred using Global South over its predecessors, such as developing countries and Third World.
 Leigh Anne Duck, co-editor of Global South, argued that the term is better suited at resisting "hegemonic forces that threaten the autonomy and development of these countries."
+The Global South–Global North distinction has been preferred to the older developed–developing dichotomy as it does not imply a hierarchy.
 Alvaro Mendez, co-founder of the London School of Economics and Political Science's Global South Unit, have applauded the empowering aspects of the term.
-In an article, Discussion on Global South, Mendez discusses emerging economies in nations like China, India and Brazil.
+In an article, Discussion on Global South, Mendez discusses emerging economies in nations like China, India, Mexico and Brazil.
 It is predicted that by 2030, 80% of the world's middle-class population will be living in developing countries.
 The popularity of the term "marks a shift from a central focus on development and cultural difference" and recognizes the importance of geopolitical relations.

 Critics of this usage often argue that it is a vague blanket term.
 Others have argued that the term, its usage, and its subsequent consequences mainly benefit those from the upper classes of countries within the Global South; who stand "to profit from the political and economic reality [of] expanding south-south relations."

 According to scholar Anne Garland Mahler, this nation-based understanding of the Global South is regarded as an appropriation of a concept that has deeper roots in Cold War radical political thought.
 In this political usage, the Global South is employed in a more geographically fluid way, referring to "spaces and peoples negatively impacted by contemporary capitalist globalization."
 In other words, "there are economic Souths in the geographic North and Norths in the geographic South."
 Through this geographically fluid definition, another meaning is attributed to the Global South where it refers to a global political community that is formed when the world's "Souths" recognize one another and view their conditions as shared.

 The geographical boundaries of the Global South remain a source of debate.
 Some scholars agree that the term is not a "static concept".
 Others have argued against "grouping together a large variety of countries and regions into one category [because it] tends to obscure specific (historical) relationships between different countries and/or regions", and the power imbalances within these relationships.
 This "may obscure wealth differences within countries – and, therefore, similarities between the wealthy in the Global South and Global North, as well as the dire situation the poor may face all around the world."